izzyacademy/license/README.md

-# license
+## IzzyAcademy MIT Educational License

-IzzyAcademy MIT Educational License
+The educational attribution license based on the MIT license.